HolyBlackCat/cpp-tutorials/language/02_basics/11_arrays.md

 The `3` in `int arr[3];` (the **size** of the array) means that it can hold 3 values, which can then be accessed as `arr[0]`, `arr[1]`, `arr[2]` (`0`,`1`,`2` being the **indices**).
 Note that the indices start from zero.

-Note that `arr[3]` and larger is illegal (`arr[3]` would be the fourth number).
+Note that `arr[3]` and larger is illegal (`arr[3]` would be the fourth element).

-So far this probably doesn't look too useful compared to just `int arr0, arr1, arr2;`, but bear with me.
-It'll make sense in the next chapter.
+While in this example the array doesn't look very useful compared to `int arr0, arr1, arr2;`, things change when you start using loops.
+This is explained later in this chapter.

 ## Initialization